SPGryphons/GryphonCTF2017-Challenges/challenges/pwn/shellmethod_120/README.md

 ## Solution
 **_More in-depth explanation at my writeups on [GitHub](https://github.com/LFlare/gryphonctf_2017_writeup)_**
-1. Use shellcode to solve or ROP
+1. Use shellcode to solve or use ROP
+2. Get flag.

 ## Setup
 1. Build both binaries with `cd generate && make`.